Editor’s Note: This post has been updated with fresh links and new content.

 It should NOT be informational.

-The entire point of a landing page is to generate action.
+The entire point of landing page copy — and the rest of the landing page, for that matter — is to generate an action.

 We want visitors to do “convert” in a specific way.